The Greywater Guide Resource Pack

 Greywater is wastewater from baths, showers, spas, bathroom basins, washing machines, laundry tubs.
 Greywater is a resource that can be used to irrigate gardens and lawn, and for internal household use such as toilet flushing and laundry use when treated adequately.
 This alternative water source is important given the increasing demands on potable water supply from decreased rainfall and population growth.
 The benefits of using greywater as an alternative water source for both new and existing homes include reducing potable water demand, reducing wastewater discharge, reducing household bills and supporting a healthier garden particularly during the drier months.

-The Greywater guide resource pack is soon to be released
+The Greywater guide resource pack has been released

 The West Australian Greywater Guide is a source of practical information on how to best reuse domestic greywater in Western Australia.